 Coffee is fantastic, but it’s even more fun enjoying it with a friend and reminiscing about the old days.
 Like, that one time when you two took on alternate identities at a party and spoke in fake German accents and answered come-ons with random German words you learned from Rammstein, like Du kannst mich!
-Then, died of embarrassment when you learned what those words really meant.
+Then, you died of embarrassment when you realized what those words meant.

 20. Did I mention, coffee?

 Coffee is good.
 Coffee is grand.
 A mom is always happiest with a coffee in her hand.
 If a mom doesn’t have a cup of liquid sanity in her hand, how can she even function?!